ademars94/brickbreaker/README.md

 **User will be able to:**

-- Interact with paddle using keyboard
+- [x] Interact with paddle using keyboard

-- Tell when the game is over; Run out of lives or break all of the bricks
+- [x] Break bricks, adding points for each brick

+- [x] Lose a live when the ball hits the ground

+- [x] View current score and remaining lives, tell when the game ends

 **Two users will be able to:**

+- [x] Lose lives

-- See score
+- [x] See the score

-- Both manipulate paddle
+- [x] Both manipulate paddles with keyboard

 <br>